Postal (video game): Sequels

 A sequel to the game, Postal 2, was released in 2003.
 Director Uwe Boll bought the movie rights for the series and produced a film of the same name.
 Two additional sequels, Postal III and Postal 4: No Regerts, were released in 2011 and 2022, respectively.

-Redux
+Postal Redux

 Running with Scissors developed a remake of Postal, titled Postal Redux, using Unreal Engine 4.
 The project was announced as Postal: Redux in November 2014, then targeting a 2015 release for Linux, macOS, and Microsoft Windows.
 In addition to these platforms, Running with Scissors announced Postal Redux as coming to PlayStation 4 in February 2016.
 The Microsoft Windows version was released on May 20, 2016, while Linux, macOS, and PlayStation 4 versions were scheduled for a later release.
 The PlayStation 4 version was canceled by June 2017, with Jaret Schachter of Running with Scissors blaming a lack of sales of the PC version.
 MD Games ported Postal Redux to the Nintendo Switch, releasing it via the Nintendo eShop on October 16, 2020.
-The company also produced a PlayStation 4 version, which was released on March 5, 2021.
+The PlayStation 4 version was later uncancelled and released on March 5, 2021.